cmeeren/Fable.Import.MatchSorter/README.md

 1. Make necessary changes to the code
 2. Update the changelog
-3. Update the version and release notes in the package info, as well as the message stating which `match-sorter` version the bindings are created for.
+3. Update the version and release notes in the package info
 4. Commit and tag the commit (this is what triggers deployment from  AppVeyor).
 For consistency, the tag should ideally be in the format `v1.2.3`.
 5. Push the changes and the tag to the repo.
 If AppVeyor build succeeds, the package is automatically published to NuGet.